bryanherger/vertica-orchestration/terraform-azure/README.md

 Get the Vertica RPM's from my.vertica.com.
 For other packages, you can download RPM's to this folder using e.g.: yum install --downloadonly --downloaddir=rpm/ dialog haveged libgfortran libquadmath

-Best of luck and report any issues or feature requests her on GitHub.
+Best of luck and report any issues or feature requests here on GitHub.